-The Company's operations could be significantly adversely affected by the effects of the COVID-19 pandemic.
+The Company's operations could be significantly adversely affected by the effects of the COVID-19 pandemic or any subsequent outbreaks of variants.

-For the three months ended March 31, 2022, COVID-19 had a minimal effect on the Company's income as evidenced by the fact that there were no defaults or N.S.F. cheques on its mortgage loans.
+For the three and six months ended March 31, 2022, COVID-19 had a minimal effect on the Company's income as evidenced by the fact that there were no defaults or N.S.F. cheques on its mortgage loans.
 The Company did not experience any defaults within the mortgage loan portfolio as of the date of this MD&A, (that were not rectified).
 The Company expects positive cash flows for the foreseeable future.

 The COVID-19 pandemic has introduced uncertainty and volatility in global markets and economies.
-The Company is monitoring these developments and is prepared for potentially adverse effects related to COVID-19.
+The Company is monitoring these developments and is prepared for potentially adverse effects related to COVID-19 or any subsequent variants.
 The Company has a pandemic and business continuity plan designed to mitigate business risks and their consequences for investors.